OpenChannelSSD/documentation/docs/commands.md

 To list Targets and associated versions:

     lnvm info

+A device must first have a media registered when it is first used:

+    lnvm init -d $DEVICE

 To add a target on top of a device registered with the gennvm media manager: